 I’m struggling with the question of whether or not to say goodbye to my Sapphire Reserve card.
 Now that my Citi Prestige card offers 5X for dining, airfare, and travel agencies, the Sapphire Reserve has lost its coveted spot in my wallet (see: Prestige rocks my wallet for 2019).
 I’ve temporarily moved the card to my travel wallet, but I’m not at all sure it should stay there.
 The logical thing to do is to downgrade it to a no-fee card.
 And if I ever need it again, I believe I could product change it back to the Sapphire Reserve.
 But, let’s face it, I’ve somehow developed an emotional attachment to this card and so it’s hard to see it go.

-In my last “on my mind” post, I struggled with the question of whether I should sign up for the Amex Business Platinum card before the annual fee increases from $450 to $595 in February.
+In my last “on my mind” post, I struggled with the question of whether I should sign up for the Amex Business Platinum card before the annual fee increases from $450 to $595 in February (update: the $595 fee has expired and the fee has since increased again to $695 in 2022).
 Thanks to the process of putting my thoughts into writing, I decided not to get one for myself, but to have my son sign up.
 He would get lounge access and other perks, and I would get the Gogo internet passes, airline fee reimbursements, and use of his points in exchange for meeting minimum spend requirements.
 He signed up and we’re well on our way.
 In fact, he was able to use his Hilton Gold status granted by this card to get free breakfast at a Hilton in Chicago earlier this week when visiting a friend.

 Since the last “on my mind” post was so successful (thanks for being there for me!), I figured that it made sense to attack the Sapphire Reserve question here.
 I actually covered this question in detail fairly recently in the post “Should I ditch my Sapphire Reserve?” but I didn’t reach a final conclusion.
 In that post I wrote “I thought that writing this post would clarify the decision for me, but it hasn’t.
 I honestly haven’t yet decided whether to keep or downgrade the card, but I’m leaning towards downgrading it.”
 In other words, I punted the decision to January when the Prestige’s new 5X rewards structure would kick in.
 Now, it’s decision time.